coelhosilva/flight-ad/README.md

 We welcome and encourage new contributors to help test `flight-ad` and add new functionality.
 Any input, feedback, bug report or contribution is welcome.

-If one wishes to contact the author, they may do so by emailing <mailto:coelho@ita.br>.
+If one wishes to contact the author, they may do so by emailing coelho@ita.br.

 ## Citation